 - any outstanding balance is written off after 30 years

 For more details on repayments go to www.studentloanrepayment.co.uk

-The above details regarding tuition fees, maintenance loans and loan repayments are correct at the time of press.
-However, they are subject to HM parliamentary approval, which is pending.
-Therefore, these details are best used as a guide to the support that will become available.
+The above details regarding tuition fees, maintenance loans and loan repayments are correct at the time of publication.

 - Students Awards Agency for Scotland